kevinfrydmanesqd/ece-2020-fall-webtech/CALENDAR.md

 ## Packages best practices

 It shows how to respect Node.js convention to package modules with executable programs, dependencies and unit tests and will introduce the use of external libraries.
-It will also present various tools to enhance the developing experience.

 ## Transpilers everywhere